odbvue/odbvue/apps/wiki/guide/i13e/cicd/github-actions.md

 - Uses GitHub Actions bot account for commits
 - Uses `secrets.GITHUB_TOKEN` for authentication

 **When to use**: Automatically triggered as part of your release process.
 No manual intervention needed after you merge your feature branch.
+We do not publish to npm in this repository.

 ---